yoshiko-pg/reviewit/docs/structure.md

-# ReviewIt Codebase Structure
+# difit Codebase Structure

 ## Overview

-ReviewIt is a CLI tool that displays Git diffs in a GitHub-like web interface.
+difit is a CLI tool that displays Git diffs in a GitHub-like web interface.
 The architecture consists of three main components:

 1. CLI entry point that handles command-line arguments
 2. Server component that provides APIs and serves the web interface